 P is greater than 0.05 for either test, so the difference between observed and expected is not significant.
 As described in the textbook (but not in class), Hardy-Weinberg proportions are an "intrinsic hypothesis," meaning that the expected genotype numbers are based on the allele frequencies in the data, not something known before doing the experiment.
 This is why there is just one degree of freedom, not two.
 Don't worry if you overlooked this; unless you're doing Hardy-Weinberg, intrinsic hypotheses are rare in biology.

 4. Plot the data from question 3 on a graph.
 You must create this graph using a computer; do not draw it by hand.

-6. Those pictures I've been showing before class this week are from a trip I took 5 years ago, and I can remember each day of the trip in vivid detail.
-But I can't remember anything about what I was doing two weeks ago.
-Biological statistics is an important part of your life, of course, but it shouldn't be the only part of your life.
-Do something fun and adventurous and exciting and interesting this weekend, so fun and so adventurous that you'll remember it 5 years from now.
+5. Those pictures I've been showing before class this week are from a trip I took 9 years ago, and I can remember each day of the trip in vivid detail.
+But I couldn't tell you much about what I was doing two weeks ago.
+Biological statistics is a very important part of your life, of course, but it shouldn't be the only thing you do.
+Do something fun and adventurous and exciting and interesting this weekend, so fun and so adventurous that you'll remember it 9 years from now.
 If you have the kind of fun adventure you can tell me about, then tell me about it; if you have the kind of fun you'd like to keep private, then don't tell me about it.